 Believe it or not, rats can emit laughs or chirps of excitement at ultrasonic levels.
 Interestingly, this only happens when they are engaged in play or in search of an incentive reward 2.

 Monkey Business - Habituation

 When a monkey learns that he can pull a lever X amount of times to receive a treat, there is a distinct, measurable level of dopamine that is released from start to finish.
 If he pulls the lever the same amount of times and receives 2 treats, then there is an additional spike in dopamine.
-But if he repeats this lever action after so much time has passed and the number of treats remain the same, his dopamine levels will return to the original product of having only received a single treat 3.
-This phenomena is referred to as habituation.
+But if he repeats this lever action after so much time has passed and the number of treats remains the same, his dopamine levels will return to the original product of having only received a single treat 3.
+This phenomenon is referred to as habituation.

 Variable Ratio Schedule of Reinforcement